 Dave and I have been together for three years.
 I haven’t actually talked about our relationship much, if at all, on the blog because… well, that’s not really what I write about.
 We’re not married, so I’m not about to give anyone marriage advice.
 (And even if we were, I highly doubt you’d want it.
 I’m far from perfect.)
 And he’s not necessarily the biggest fan of being subject of any blog posts, so I usually try to keep him out of it.
 He’s nice enough and obliges me sometimes though. ;)

 Anyways, today I thought I’d share with you guys how we met.
-I remember Rachael asked me awhile ago, and I told her one day I’d write about it.
+I remember Rachael from The Rachael Way asked me awhile ago, and I told her one day I’d write about it.
 One day is here.

 Four years ago, I graduated from Washington State University.
 I had the opportunity to intern on WSU’s marketing team as a student, and as I was preparing to graduate, one of those team members provided me a contact with someone who worked for a small startup in Seattle.
 I was going to be moving back to the Seattle area after graduating, and like a normal recent grad, needed to find a job.